Hansika002/DSA-in-cpp/README.md

   -- Binary Search

 - Pointers
-    --Intro to Pointers
+    -- Intro to Pointers
-    -- Pointers with Arrays
+    -- Pointers with Array